 Please note that for those students in an apprenticeship pathway, the first two scheduled exam writes are included and we will waive the fee for subsequent exam requests.

 For challengers, the initial $120 assessment fee is still applicable and this includes your first two initial exam requests.
 Third and subsequent exam requests will be waived as outlined above.

 Please note, ITA reserves the right to request payment if a candidate does not attend their scheduled exam session.

 Upgrading requirements must still be met.
 For more information about upgrading, please visit our results and re-write page .

 Is my exam going to be cancelled?
 Will that delay my certification?

-Any apprenticeship pathways that require a final exam to complete out the pathway are still being scheduled.
+Any apprenticeship pathways that require a final exam to complete the program are still being scheduled.
 Please contact your training provider to confirm if your exam is still moving forward.
-In person training or testing will follow the current Provincial Health Officer (PHO) and BC Centre for Disease Control requirements as the minimum standard for health and safety: http://covid-19.bccdc.ca/
+In person training or testing will follow the current Provincial Health Officer (PHO) and BC Centre for Disease Control requirements as the minimum standard for health and safety: http://covid-19.bccdc.ca/.

 Are there still mandatory exams?